 “The amygdala in the emotional center sees and hears everything that occurs to us instantaneously and is the trigger point for the fight or flight response “, Daniel Goleman.

-I have laid out these ideas as: fibromyalgia= highly sensitive persons who have had acute or chronic trauma in their lives (psychological and/or physical) have developed a hyper–aroused nervous system, and an amygdala that is hyper-responsive to fight or flight tendencies.
-This is called central sensitization, that is being hypersensitive to sounds, stress, weather changes, light and many other conditions that can affect the nervous system and which develops slowly over time.
+I have laid out these ideas as: fibromyalgia= highly sensitive persons who have had acute or chronic trauma in their lives (psychological and/or physical) and have developed a hyper–aroused nervous system, chronic anxiety, and an amygdala that is hyper-responsive to fight or flight tendencies.
+This is called central sensitization, that is, being hypersensitive to sounds, stress, weather changes, light and many other conditions that can affect the nervous system and which develops slowly over time.

 As roles change somewhat in society and more HSP men become highly empathetic caregivers it may be that fibromyalgia will have been under reported in men in the past.
-Not all caregivers are overly empathetic, but interestingly, in the hundreds of people I have interviewed either formally or informally, I have found nurses and social workers, among the professionals, to have a high rate of fibromyalgia, particularly if they themselves have experienced severe trauma in their own lives.
-The key is not female vs males, but rather these conditions often result in fibromyalgia.
-Interestingly, I read recently that the amygdala of children who had a mother who was depressive was larger than the usual size of the amygdala!
-Hmmm.. more food for thought.
-Could it be that these children were raised in a somewhat unstable home situation, always on the alert?
+Not all caregivers are overly empathetic, but interestingly, in the hundreds of people I have interviewed either formally or informally, I have found nurses and social workers to have a high rate of fibromyalgia, particularly if they themselves have experienced severe trauma in their own lives.
+The key is not female vs males, but rather certain personality traits set up conditions which often result in fibromyalgia.
+Interestingly, I read recently that children who had a mother who was depressive had a larger amygdala than the usual size of the amygdala.
+Could it be that these children were raised in a somewhat unstable home situation, always on the alert, always anxious?
 Too early to even speculate about these new findings in the research.
 Even more dangerous is the idea that the mother is responsible for one more bad thing in a person’s life!
 Mother blaming has been far too common in the past.